Seminars & Symposia

 Regenerative Medicine Seminar Series

 The Beckman Center, Bio-X and the Institute for Stem Cell Biology and Regenerative Medicine jointly sponsors these seminars that meet weekly on Thursdays throughout the academic year.
 The seminars bring students, post-docs, faculty and trainees together from Bioengineering, Engineering, the Medical School and the Biological Sciences to hear about and discuss work in progress.
-It has been a tremendous help in making the Stanford research community aware of the broad range of research going on in regenerative medicine on campus.
+It has been a tremendous help with making the Stanford research community aware of the broad range of research in regenerative medicine on campus.